mennasabry242/Gradio-based-application/README.md

 Avoids markdown or explanations that interfere with functional code output.

-🔍 I tried using more detailed prompt templates to give extra instructions and structure, but it confused the model and led to irrelevant or broken outputs.
+**Note** I tried using more detailed prompt templates to give extra instructions and structure, but it confused the model and led to irrelevant or broken outputs.
 What worked best was keeping the prompt balanced — not too vague, not too specific.

 ✅ A great tool to explore is FRESCA(Format, Refine, , which helps Write prompts can lead to better results
-##🎛️ Parameter Tuning Tips
+## 🎛️ Parameter Tuning Tips
 The interface provides sliders to experiment with model behavior.
 Here are recommended ranges based on testing:

 **Parameter	Purpose	Recommended Values**